 In 1998, the JA gave the state of Texas the last remaining wild herd of buffalo in Texas.
 While we miss the buffalo, this photo shows why we had to get rid of them.
 Just west of the pens, you can see an open gate.
 Yet, the buffalo are walking through the fence.

-Daily life changes in a drought.
-JA's crew, Randal Gates, John Jones, Josh Krodle and Colby Lee spend more time hauling water, supplementing cows with protein cake, moving cows to new pastures and repairing windmills.
+The JA has recovered from the drought.
+However, JA's crew, Randal Gates, Drestyn Bell, Mike Crump, Ron McCurdy and Lane Oles still spend time hauling water, supplementing cows with protein cake, moving cows to new pastures and repairing windmills.
 It also took some time to get the fences destroyed by the fires of 2011 repaired.
 However, caring for livestock still comes first.
-In an attempt to make the best of a bad situation, the JA dug out many of the dry tanks to increase their capacity once we again have good rains.
-With the rains of 2015 came healing and JA is back in health.
+In an attempt to make the best of a bad situation, the JA dug out many of the dry tanks to increase their capacity.

 |The JA is proud to have produced leaders for many ranches.